pdavenport/TypescriptCrashCourseRedux/Course Files/Chapter 1/app_setup.md

   document.getElementById("root")
 ```

-if everything worked correctly you should see a few errors!
+If everything worked correctly you should see a few errors!
 Now the first should be around your import for `react-redux` (which may be fixed in the future) but this is because `react-redux`'s TypeScript definition file doesn't download automatically.
 As you may recall, some packages will create custom definition files for how TypeScript should define certain things in the package.
 So let's make sure we have those installed:

 ```c
 npm install @types/react-redux